Doctors Note Logo

 Important Toxicological Info: Why the FDA Restricts Certain Laxative Herbs

-The FDA restricts certain herbal laxatives because many stimulant products like cascara sagrada lack sufficient safety and efficacy data for long-term use, and have been linked to electrolyte imbalance, dehydration, and colonic nerve damage.
+The FDA restricts certain herbal laxatives, including stimulant products like cascara sagrada, because they lack sufficient safety and efficacy data for long-term use.
+These herbal remedies have been linked to serious side effects such as electrolyte imbalance, dehydration, and colonic nerve damage.

 answer background